stephenharris/Event-Organiser/readme.md

 1. Check the settings sub-page of the Events menu

-== Frequently Asked Questions ==
+## Frequently Asked Questions ##

-= How to create an event =
+### How to create an event ###

 Events behave very similarly to standard posts.
 To create a event, select the 'Add New' submenu from 'Events' menu.
 The chief difference between events and post is the 'Event Details' metabox which sets the date and venue data related to the event.

 You can also add events in the Calendar view in a manner similiar to Google Calendar.
 By selecting one (or multiple) days (in month mode) or times (in week/day mode) you can create an event that spans the selected period.

-= The Event Pages Don't Look Right =
+### The Event Pages Don't Look Right ###

 Unfortunately its impossible for the default templates to work with *every* theme.
 Occasionally, they simply don't work well with a given theme - the event content might not appear right, or the sidebar might seem displaced.
 The solution is to edit the default templates to fit in with your theme (you can use your theme's own templates as a guideline).
 [You can find more information here](http://wp-event-organiser.com/documentation/editing-the-templates/)

-= How do I display events? =
+### How do I display events? ###

-Events are automatically displayed on the events page: try `www.your-wordpress-site.com/?post_type=event` (If you have permalinks enabled these will have 'prettier' versions).
+**Events are automatically displayed on the events page:** try `www.your-wordpress-site.com/?post_type=event` (If you have permalinks enabled these will have 'prettier' versions).
 Similarly there are venue and event category pages.
 Each of these pages have their own associated template which are present in the **template** sub-directory of the Event Organiser plug-in folder.
 To override the default templates, simply create the appropriately named files in your theme directory.

 **Widgets**
 The plug-in also provides the following widgets ([see widget documentation](http://wp-event-organiser.com/documentation/widgets/)):